 Pete: The president is a product.
 Don't forget that.

-Roger: The day you sign a client is the day you start losing 'em.
+sign a client is the day you start losing them.

 Roger: Being with a client is like being in a marriage.
 Sometimes you get into it for the wrong reasons and eventually they hit you in the face.